 A stark contrast to the island life of Ometepe, León is a small but vibrant city with lots going on.

-As much as we enjoyed the restaurants, nightlife and food stands in the street in León, we came to visit Quetzaltrekkers and hike a volcano.
+As much as we enjoyed the restaurants, nightlife and food stands in the streets of León, we came to visit Quetzaltrekkers and hike a volcano.

 We had heard from multiple sources that they were the ‘go to’ for treks (more on that from Macca), and based on our schedule we were able to sign up for an overnight camp on El Hoyo.
-If we had had more time, and the calendar lined up, I would have loved to do the full moon hike!
+If we had had more time, and the calendar lined up, I would have loved to do the full moon hike but maybe next time!

 Our first stop of the day was Cerro Negro – a little mound of black sand fit for flying down on a sandboard.
 When we reached the top, our shoes sufficiently filled with black sand, we suited up to ride our boards down.